voerro/vue-tagsinput/README.md

 ## Data

-The list of selected tags is stored as a string (tags separated with a comma) inside a hidden input with id and name set to the value from the `element-id` props (but only if you've provided this prop).

-You can also bind the array of selected tags to a variable via `v-model`.
+You can bind the array of selected tags to a variable via `v-model`.
+A tag object within the array looks like this:

-If a tag is listed in `existing-tags`, the tag's slug will be used, otherwise the text entered by user is added.

-Example value of the hidden input:
 ```
-web-development,javascript,This is a new tag,php
+{ key: 'web-development', value: 'Web Development' }
 ```

+`key` is whatever unique key you use for the tags in your project.
+It could be a unique slug, it could be a unique numeric id, it could be something else. `value` is the text representation of a tag.

+There's also a hidden text input, which has the stringified version of the array of selected tags as its value.
+The `name` and `id` of the input equal to whatever you set to the `element-id` prop.

+The tags that don't exist in the `existing-tags` array will have its `key` equal to an empty string `''`.
+In your backend you can consider these tags as `to be created`.

 ## Styling